-Sampling techniques are crucial in statistical inference, bridging the gap between vast datasets and manageable subsets for drawing meaningful conclusions, particularly in machine learning.
+Sampling techniques are important in statistical inference, bridging the gap between vast datasets and manageable subsets for drawing meaningful conclusions, particularly in machine learning.

 Fundamental sampling methods include: